imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 └── src             # Project source code
 ```

-- While most of the directories are similar with other types, a few points should be noted.
+- While most of the directories are similar to other types, a few points should be noted.
 Kedro's way of grouping different modules is by creating different *"pipelines"*.
 These pipelines are present within `src` folder, which in turn contains the module files.
-Furthermore, they have clear segregation of individual functions which are executed - these are stored within `nodes.py` file, and these functions are later connected with the input and output within `pipeline.py` file *(all within individual pipeline folder)*.
+Furthermore, they have clear segregation of individual functions which are executed - these are stored within `nodes.py` file, and these functions are later connected with the input and output within `pipeline.py` file *(all within the individual pipeline folder)*.
 Kedro also segregates the code and the parameters, by storing the parameters within `conf` folder.
 - Apart from just helping with organizing the project, they also provide options for sequential or parallel executions.
-We can execute individual functions *(within `nodes.py`)*, or individual pipelines *(which are combination of functions)*, or the complete project at one go.
+We can execute individual functions *(within `nodes.py`)*, or individual pipelines *(which are a combination of functions)*, or the complete project at one go.
 We can also create doc of the complete project or compile and package the project as a python `.whl` file, with just a single command run.
-For more details, and believe me we have just touched the surface, refer their official [documentation](https://kedro.readthedocs.io/en/stable/index.html).
+For more details, and believe me we have just touched the surface, refer to their official [documentation](https://kedro.readthedocs.io/en/stable/index.html).

 ## Code formatting

-- With a top down approach, let's first have a look at a *neat* piece of code.
-We will discuss individual aspects of the code in more details later.
+- With a top-down approach, let's first have a look at a *neat* piece of code.
+We will discuss individual aspects of the code in more detail later.
 For now, just assume if someone asks you to do some scripting, what an ideal piece of code file should look like.
 - Following code is take from `csv_column_operations.py` module file.
 It was generated for the prompt: *"write a function which takes csv file as input and returns the sum of a column"*.

 ```{code-block}